Self Driving Cars

 In what was claimed to be a word-first, Swedish-based Einride kicked off the first truly driverless commercial trucking service on public roads on May 15, 2019.

-The electric trucks, built by Einride itself, have no driver's cab or conventional controls, and are monitored by an operator stationed miles away, who can supervise and control up to 10 of the autonomous vehicles at once.
+The electric trucks, built by Einride itself, have no driver's cab or conventional controls and are monitored by an operator stationed miles away.
+The operator can supervise and control up to 10 autonomous vehicles at once.
 The trial was for DB Schenker, a German logistics company.
-Einride also claims to have signed up "large US-based retail companies," but hasn't revealed any names just yet.
+Einride also claims to have signed up "large US-based retail companies" but hasn't revealed any names just yet.

-Removing the cab reduces road freight operational costs by around 60 percent compared to a conventional, human-driven diesel truck, Einride claims.
+Einride claims that removing the cab reduces road freight operational costs by around 60 percent compared to a conventional, human-driven diesel truck.

-Based in Stockholm, Einride was founded in 2016 and has received a total of $32.3 million in funding to date, according to its Crunchbase profile.
+Based in Stockholm, Einride was founded in 2016 and has received $32.3 million in funding, according to its Crunchbase profile.
 This most recently includes $25m of investment in October 2019, which Einride said it would use to hire more people, invest in its software platform, and expand internationally, with its first US office planned for 2020.

 In July 2020, Einride announced a new brand identity, encompassing more than just autonomous vehicle technology.
 It now describes itself as: "A freight mobility operating system and cutting-edge driverless vehicle, purpose-built for companies to be able to lead the transition to electric and autonomous transport efficiently and cost-effectively."